samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `transactionalApiKey` (*Type inferred from the provided value*): The Transactional API Key is used to send data to the transactional API.
+* `transactionalApiKey` (string; *Type inferred from the provided string value*): The Transactional API Key is used to send data to the transactional API.
 Console display name: "Transactional API Key".
-* `transactionalApiVersion` (*Type inferred from the provided value*): Mailchimp - Transactional API Version.
+* `transactionalApiVersion` (string; *Type inferred from the provided string value*): Mailchimp - Transactional API Version.
 Console display name: "Transactional API Version".

 Example: